adioshun/gitBook_Semantic_Segmentation/infographic.md

 ### 6.2 Direct Classification or Refined Classification.
 These are the two competing approaches for now.

+#### A. Direct classification
-Direct classification simultaneously regresses prior box and classifies object directly from the same input region, while the refined classification approach first regresses the prior box for a refined bounding box, and then pools the features of the refined box from a common feature volume and classify object by these features.
+Direct classification simultaneously regresses prior box and classifies object directly from the same input region,

+#### B. Refined Classification
+while the refined classification approach
+- first regresses the prior box for a refined bounding box,
+- and then pools the features of the refined box from a common feature volume
+- and classify object by these features.

 The former is faster but less accurate since the features it uses to classify are not extracted exactly from the refined prior box region

+> A방식이 더 빠르지만 정확도는 느리다.